nus-cs2103-AY2021S2/ip/docs/README.md

 ![Ui](https://github.com/SiTingST/ip/blob/master/docs/listTask.PNG)

 ### Delete a task : `delete`

 Delete a task using its task index in list.

 Format: `delete index_of_task`

-Assume that we still have 4 task,
+Assume that we still have 4 tasks,
-* `delete3`: will remove the third task on the list
+ `delete3`: will remove the third task on the list

 ![Ui](https://github.com/SiTingST/ip/blob/master/docs/deleteTask.PNG)